 First Responder Ambulances

 First responder ambulances are small, fast vehicles that can navigate tight locations and heavy traffic more easily than large ambulances.
-Patients are commonly treated and stabilized by the first responder team until ambulances with the equipment and capacity to transport individuals to a hospital arrive.
+The first responder team commonly treats and stabilizes patients until ambulances arrive with the equipment and capacity to transport individuals to a hospital.

 Isolation Ambulances